 What is Assertive Anger?

 Assertive Anger is the ability to resolve conflicts in a way that is productive and respectful to everyone concerned.
-It means you are talk about the situation that has caused disharmony without intentionally hurting other peoples feelings.
+It means you are talking about the situation that has caused disharmony without intentionally hurting other peoples feelings.

 Assertive anger is the middle ground when it comes to anger.

 There Are 4 Types of Anger Management Responses

 Aggressive anger can get out of control and causes more problems for everyone involved.
 It can get violent and nasty.